fvwmorg/fvwm/manpages/fvwm.rst

 F1 keys on the root window bring up menus and forms that can create a starting configuration file.

-Fvwm sets two environment variables which are inherited by its children.
+|fvwm| sets two environment variables which are inherited by its children.
 These are *$DISPLAY* which describes the display on which fvwm is running. *$DISPLAY* may be *unix:0.0* or *:0.0*, which doesn’t work too well when passed through ssh to another machine, so *$HOSTDISPLAY* is